 Autism, also known as Autism Spectrum Disorders (ASDs), was initially not included in the Disability Act.
 However, the Victorian Government developed a State Autism Plan, and in 2009 ASDs were acknowledged and included in the Disability Act as a “neurological impairment”.
 This means that all people with an ASD can now be considered for disability services.
 (See “Disability Act” in Understanding disability and the law, for the definition of “disability”, where item 1a of the definition includes the term “neurological”.)

-It is estimated that 70% of people who have an ASD also have an intellectual disability.
-Some of the remaining 30%, although they do not have an intellectual disability, may nonetheless have a disability that requires services to assist them.
-For example, a child who has Asperger’s Syndrome (on the mildest end of the autism spectrum) may require speech therapy, psychological treatment and counselling.
+It is estimated that 70 per cent of people who have an ASD also have an intellectual disability.
+Some of the remaining 30 per cent, although they do not have an intellectual disability, may nonetheless have a disability that requires services to assist them.
+For example, a child who has Asperger’s Syndrome or high functioning Autism (on the mildest end of the autism spectrum) may require speech therapy, psychological treatment and counselling.
 Early intervention is extremely important for children with ASDs; the Commonwealth Government provides some funding for this crucial early intervention assistance.
 Diagnosis of an ASD must be made by a paediatrician before funding can be granted.
-(See also Understanding disability and the law).
+(See also Understanding disability and the law.)

 Two statutes govern the provision of services to people who have an intellectual disability in Victoria, and a third has increasingly done so since 1 July 2013: